An Axiomatic Theory for Reversible Computation: Events

 \end{definition}

 We now show that $\cte(r,e)$ is invariant under causal equivalence.

-\begin{lemma} Let $\mc L$ be a pre-reversible LTSI.
+\begin{lemma} Assume an LTSI is pre-reversible.
 Let $r \ceqt s$.
 Then for each event $e$ we have that $\cte(r,e) = \cte(s,e)$. \end{lemma} \begin{proof} We prove the thesis for $r$ and $s$ being derived by a single application of the axioms; the thesis will follow since equality is an equivalence relation.